Xbox Series S restock: Walmart has it in stock for $299 – and it's going fast

 Your new Xbox console will arrive by Tuesday, January 26, according to Walmart's Xbox Series S page.
 That means you'll have it before the end of the month – if you're fast enough to purchase the system.

-We've been tracking Xbox Series S restock since November 10 launch and it's been nearly impossible to find in stock for more than a few minutes.
-The shipping dates were pushed into 2021 in early December 2020.
+We've been tracking Xbox Series S restock since the November 10, 2020 launch and it's been nearly impossible to find in stock for more than a few minutes.
+In early December 2020, the shipping dates for the Series S were pushed into 2021.
+The pricier Xbox Series X remained hard to get, too.

-That means the blue 'Add to Cart' button that sites beside the Xbox Series S on Walmart could disappear at any moment.
+All of this means the blue 'Add to Cart' button that sits beside the Xbox Series S on Walmart could disappear at any moment.
 If you hesitate, don't blame us on this one.
 We'll try to keep this page fresh with real-time updates on the Series S restock.